aws/aws-lc/PORTING.md

-done through several avenues such as `SSL_use_certificate_chain_file`/`SSL_CTX_use_certificate_chain_file` or through a a more verbose setup using `SSL_use_certificate_file`/`SSL_CTX_use_certificate_file` followed by `SSL_add0_chain_cert`/`SSL_CTX_add0_chain_cert` as just one example. **Note:** there are other certificate loading function variants then those listed that have been listed here.
+done through several avenues such as `SSL_use_certificate_chain_file`/`SSL_CTX_use_certificate_chain_file` or through a a more verbose setup using `SSL_use_certificate_file`/`SSL_CTX_use_certificate_file` followed by `SSL_add0_chain_cert`/`SSL_CTX_add0_chain_cert` as just one example. **Note:** there are other certificate loading functions that have not been listed here.

 By default AWS-LC does not perform X.509 certificate auto-chaining when constructing the TLS client or server certificate to be sent over the TLS connection as part of a `Certificate` message frame.
 AWS-LC TLS